jelaniwoods/spotify_playlist_api/client/README.md

 #Client Side of spotify playlist api

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+goal is to create an easy way for users to pick one of their playlists and get all the api info from it eventually take that info and process it with youtube to create a youtube playlist with the same songs This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>